coder/docs/environments/preferences.md

 ## Autostart

-The **Autostart** feature allows you to set the time when your environments will automatically build and start.
-While you can select which environments will autostart from the Environments overview page in the Coder UI, you can set the specific time here.
+The **Autostart** feature lets you set the time when your environments will automatically build and start.
+You can set a specific environment to autostart using its Create/Update Environment modal page in the Coder UI, but you must set the specific time here.